Return to Part 2

 Yeah, don't do that.
 Just write what your heart yearns to write.

-Unless you already have a skill at just pumping out cheap knock off shit you don't really care about, you're just going to spend time and energy on something your soul never really burned to write in the first place.
-Your lifeline through all the years of bullshit to that first paycheck for creative writing is going to be doing something you love and believe in–writing something you truly WANT to see in the world.
+Your lifeline through all the years of bullshit to that first paycheck for creative writing is going to be doing something you really, truely love and believe in–writing something you truly WANT to see in the world.
 It's hard enough to reach the finish line when you're excited about the story you want to tell.
-If you sell your soul trying to write something that's already been written because that might be what's selling it's a good way to burn out before you finish, end up behind the curve on the trend anyway, and never make a dime.
+If you sell your soul trying to write something that's already been written because that might be what's selling, you're more likely to burn out before you finish, end up behind the curve on the whatever trend you were chasing anyway, and never make a dime.

 There's a time to learn the business end of your trade.
 But obsessing about it before you've actually written anything is absurd.